cairn-monnaie/cel/README.md

   `docker run -d --name=cyclos-app -p 1234:8080 --net=cyclos-net -e DB_HOST=cyclos-db -e DB_NAME=cyclos -e DB_USER=cyclos -e DB_PASSWORD=cyclospwd cyclos/cyclos`

-## Configure Cyclos instance
+## Configure a Cyclos instance
- From now on, some symbols will be used and need to be defined :
+ From now on, some notations will be used and need to be defined :

    * xxx : fill with whatever you want, it will not be needed later on
-   * $variable : fill it with whatever you want, it will be reused later on
+   * **_$variable_** : fill it with whatever you want, it will be reused later on

  1. Reach your cyclos instance at example.com:1234 (the first time, it can take several minutes to start)
  2. **Cyclos license server authentication**